area17/twill/README.md

 * George Eid, product manager

 With contributions from Laurens van Heems, Fernando Petrelli, Gilbert Moufflet, Mubashar Iqbal, Pablo Barrios, Luis Lavena, and Mike Byrne.

-# Contributing
-We look forward to your contribution to make Twill the best it can be.
-You can find our contribution guidelines in the Twill [documentation](https://twill.io/docs#contribution-guide).

-# Security vulnerabilities
-If you discover a security vulnerability within Twill, please email us at [security@twill.io](mailto:security@twill.io).
-All security vulnerabilities will be promptly addressed.

 # License